tanevanwifferen/Balthasar/README.md

 - Specialized agents each include only the tools they need per server via include_tools/exclude_tools.
 - If any proposed server/tool is unavailable, generation fails with a clear message (no files written).
 See implementation: [TypeScript.generateAgentsFromUseCase()](src/lib/agentgen.ts:335), discovery via [TypeScript.discoverServerTools()](src/lib/agentgen.ts:250).

+Append generated agent names to a list file:
+- Use --add-generated-agents-to <path> together with --generate-from-use-case to update a plain-text allowlist.
+- Behavior: creates parent directories if needed; ignores blank lines; deduplicates names; ensures trailing newline.
+- The list can be used later with --agents-text-file to constrain visible agents during a run.

 Important flags:
 - --agent <name>: activate per-agent tools and behavior
+- --agents <names>: comma-separated allowlist restricting which agents are visible/targetable for delegation during this run
+- --agents-text-file <path>: path to a text file with one agent name per line to use as the allowlist
+- --add-generated-agents-to <path>: when used with --generate-from-use-case, append generated agent names to <path> (one per line)
 - --model <model>: override model from config
 - --no-confirmations: bypass requires_confirmation prompts
 - --no-tools: force-disable tools (even under an agent)